 The school catalog updated annually and is revised periodically through inserts and addendums.
+Such changes will not adversely affect currently enrolled students and will be vetted prior to use.

 The institution provides a new or prospective student with a school catalog electronically or printed form upon request.